top of page

 The IFMSA (International Federation of Medical Students' Associations) programme SCORE (Standing Committee on Research Exchange) is a student-run exchange program that provides medical students with the opportunity to conduct research internships abroad.
 The program is designed to promote cultural understanding, academic collaboration and professional development among medical students.

 Hong Kong's involvement in the SCORE program began in the previous year and has been quite successful.
-Ten outgoing students from Hong Kong have participated in the program, traveling to different countries to conduct research internships.
+Three outgoing students from Hong Kong have participated in the program, traveling to different countries Czech Republic, Mexico, and Romania to conduct research internships.
 These students have gained valuable experience working in diverse research environments and have had the opportunity to learn about different cultures and medical practices.
-Additionally, Hong Kong has also hosted one outgoing student from another country, providing them with an opportunity to conduct research in Hong Kong and experience the local medical culture.
+Additionally, Hong Kong has also hosted two incoming student from overseas countries, providing them with an opportunity to conduct research in Hong Kong and experience the local medical culture.

 Overall, Hong Kong's participation in the SCORE program has been a positive experience for both the outgoing students and the local medical community.
 It has provided students with unique learning opportunities, allowed them to make valuable connections with other medical students from around the world, and helped to promote cross-cultural understanding and collaboration in the medical field.